grafana/tempo/docs/sources/tempo/traceql/_index.md

 | `trace:rootName`        | string      | if it exists the name of the root span in the trace             | `{ trace:rootName = "HTTP GET" }`      |
 | `trace:rootServiceName` | string      | if it exists the service name of the root span in the trace     | `{ trace:rootServiceName = "gateway" }`|

+{{< admonition type="note" >}}
+`traceDuration`, `rootName`, and `rootServiceName` are trace-level intrinsics and will be the same for all spans in the same trace.
+Additionally, these intrinsics are significantly more performant because they have to inspect much less data then a span-level intrinsic.
+They should be preferred whenever possible to span-level intrinsics.
+{{% /admonition %}}

 ### Attribute fields